By Jordan Galeles

 Specialty Coverage / Bicycle Insurance

 Sometimes regular insurance just doesn’t cover it and you’ll need something more specific.
 That’s where “specialty” or bicycle insurance comes in.
-Bicycle insurance usually covers damage, theft, vandalism, and injury to yourself or others up to a certain limit.
+Bicycle insurance usually covers damage, theft, vandalism, and injury to yourself or others and any related medical payments up to your specific coverage limits.
+How is the theft coverage limited?

-Some bike insurance policies cover accidental damage, damage in transit, liability, and roadside insurance, like those found at companies like Velosurane, a specialist.
+Some bicycle insurance policies cover accidental damage, damage in transit, liability, and roadside insurance, like those found at companies like Velosurance, a specialist.
 You’ll likely have to add a separate insurance policy for your bicycle if you want coverage for damage caused to the bike through a fall or collision you caused.

 Car Insurance for Cycling?